jasheloper/portfolio/README.md

 # Web Development Portfolio | devjashele.tech

-[ ] Transition from WordPress to GitHub.
+[ ] Transition domain from WordPress to GitHub.

 [ ] Build out new site with HTML and Tailwind CSS.